jaegertracing/documentation/content/docs/next-release/deployment.md

 ### Agent level tags

-Jaeger supports agent level tags, that can be added to the process tags of all spans passing through the agent.
+Jaeger supports agent level tags, that can be added to the process tags of all spans passing through **jaeger-agent**.
 This is supported through the command line flag `--agent.tags=key1=value1,key2=value2,...,keyn=valuen`.
 Tags can also be set through an environment flag like so - `--agent.tags=key=${envFlag:defaultValue}` - The tag value will be set to the value of the `envFlag` environment key and `defaultValue` if not set.

 ## Collector

-The collectors are stateless and thus many instances of **jaeger-collector** can be run in parallel.
+**jaeger-collector**s are stateless and thus many instances of **jaeger-collector** can be run in parallel.
-Collectors require almost no configuration, except for storage location, such as `--cassandra.keyspace` and `--cassandra.servers` options, or the location of Elasticsearch cluster, via `--es.server-urls`, depending on which storage is specified.
+**jaeger-collector**s require almost no configuration, except for storage location, such as `--cassandra.keyspace` and `--cassandra.servers` options, or the location of Elasticsearch cluster, via `--es.server-urls`, depending on which storage is specified.
 See the [CLI Flags](../cli/) for all command line options.

-At default settings the collector exposes the following ports:
+At default settings **jaeger-collector** exposes the following ports:

 Port  | Protocol | Function
 ----- | -------  | ---